-There are plenty of these TV shows around, those, featuring a shrewd chefs who pimps-up hopelessly ran down restaurants.
-Their recipe: provide some expert advice and several well-placed helping hands, all with the goal to have each head in the restaurant face the same direction.
-With these measures there is hope that the ‘re-designed’ establishment will finally appeal to the taste of the customer.
-If this can be accomplished, and the customers are thrilled by the experience they have had, it might lead them to recommend the place to their friends, instead of discouraging them to even consider – not only for restaurants, this is the driver for sustainable growth.
+There are plenty of these TV shows around, those, featuring slick chefs who pimps-up hopelessly ran down restaurants.
+Their recipe: provide some expert advice and several well-placed helping hands, all to have each head in the restaurant face the same direction.
+With these measures, there is hope that the ‘re-designed’ establishment will finally appeal to the taste of the customer.
+If this is accomplished, and the customers are thrilled by the experience they have had, it might lead them to recommend the place to their friends, instead of discouraging them to even consider – not only for restaurants, this is the driver for sustainable growth.

-Also in other parts of economy, the same law applies: you’ll only promote those experiences, which leave yourself with a trustworthy and satisfying feel.
+Also, in other parts of the economy, the same law applies: you’ll only promote those experiences, which leave yourself with a trustworthy and satisfying feel.

 You get the issue.

 Well, in order to improve their respective contributions to the overall experiences, each of the bosses has called for action, and has invited experts in the field of a brand, product and service, and communication: they have called-in specialized ‘design-chefs’.